Energy Provider Transforms Applications Through Hybrid Cloud Platform and DevOps Principles

 Once the pipelines were working properly, each request could move through its requisite gateway and traverse back through the web once it reached the final step.
 To allow for instances of request errors, all error responses were wrapped in a soap envelope object that could traverse the web the same way as a successful response, ensuring business continuity.

 The energy provider's main goal was to migrate from the DataPower stack with zero or minimal impact to existing services.
-The new platform solution not only delivered a framework for the provider to seamlessly migrate its services, but it evolved those services to act as independent microservices through Springboot enablement.
+The new hybrid cloud platform solution not only delivered a framework for the provider to seamlessly migrate its services, but it evolved those services to act as independent microservices through Spring Boot enablement.
 This approach allows the provider to scale microservices according to usage and manage its resources more efficiently to reduce operational costs.
 In other words, services with high utilization can now be scaled up while those with lower utilization can be scaled down.